Excel VBA Resize

 - First, we need to provide a range for reference.

-- To illustrate it we need to use the select property method.
+- To illustrate it, we need to use the select property method.

 Using the Resize Property in Excel VBA

-The following examples will teach us how to use Resize Property in Excel by using the VBA Code.
+The following examples will teach us how to use Resize Property in Excel using the VBA Code.

 Example #1